AntonioNoack/RemsEngine/README.md

 Then run any of the tests you want 😊.

 Some parts of the engine have been packed into modules.
-This is the preferred way to create a game, or extension.
+This is the preferred way to create a game, or library.
 Currently extracted modules:
 - PDF (pdf document to image converter),
 - SDF (signed distance functions),
 - Bullet (3d physics),
 - Box2d (2d physics),
 - Recast (path finding)
+- Image (image loaders)
+- Mesh (mesh loaders)

 So if you need them, don't forget to import them into your project.
 (either as a compiled artifact = .jar, or as an Intellij module)